bizzhou/express-way/README.md

 - [x] Produce customer mailing lists
 - [x] Produce a list of flight suggestions for a given customer

+## 3.3 Customer-Level Transactions

+- [ ] Make a one-way reservation
+- [ ] Make a round-trip reservation
+- [ ] Make a multi-city reservation
+- [ ] Make a domestric or international reservation
+- [ ] Flexible data/time
+- [x] A customer's current reservations
+- [x] Travel itinerary for a given reservation
+- [ ] A customer's current bid on a given reverse auction
+- [ ] The bid history for a given reverse auction
+- [x] A history of all current and past reservations a customer has made
+- [x] Best-Seller list of flights
+- [ ] Personalized flight suggestion list

 	### Fixes
 - Add Person table into express_way, edit the insert files.